sergiotaborda/lense-lang/README.md

 Support to Intervals literals.

-Support to Proggression (Range) literals.
+Support to Progressions (Range) literals.

-Suport to Imaginary and Complex numbers.
+Suport to Rational, Imaginary and Complex numbers.

 Funcional programing support to some extend.
 Definitly Lambdas and types like Function<A,B>.

-No Static concept.
-All things exist in an object
+No concept of "static' : All things are objects or exist within an object

 Modules : hability to compile meta information in "module bundle" (think .jar or .dll) and their respective dependencies.
 This would allow for the runtime to determine the modules that are needed for a given module to run.